-Hair loss can have a multitude of reasons that it occurs, but the three main culprits are age, genetics, and disease.
+Hair loss can be caused by multiple factors, but the three main culprits are age, genetics, and disease.
 To understand how hair loss works, you must understand how the hair on your head works.
-Although we see our hair being one with our body, it has a life of its own, and each follicle goes through its very own life cycle.
+Although we see our hair being one with our body, it has a life of its own.
+Each follicle goes through its very own life cycle.
 There are three phases to the hair growth cycle; anagen (growth), catagen (transitional), and telogen (resting/shedding).

 Anagen is active hair growth that lasts between two to six years, depending on genetics and other factors.
-This is where your hair grows 1cm per month, and the longer it stays in this phase, the longer it will grow.
+This is where your hair grows 1cm per month.
+The longer it stays in this phase, the longer it will grow.

 The Catagen phase is transitional hair growth lasting between two to three weeks.
 This cycle allows the follicle to “renew itself”.
 The hair follicle shrinks and is cut off from a nourishing blood supply.

 The telogen phase is known as the resting phase where the follicle remains dormant for one to four months.
 Ten to fifteen percent of the hairs are in this phase at any given time.
 This is when a person’s hair will “shed”.

 For hair growth to work properly, each of these cycles need to be in sync with one another, but what normally happens is that too many hair follicles go into the telogen phase at once.
 This results in thinning hair.